Sunday, October 27, 2013

 October 27th

 October 27th.
 It's NOT my birthday.
 It's the day PRIOR to my birthday.
 But in my time on this earth it has a fairly major significance.
+Especially since this year it falls on a Sunday as it did 33 years ago.

 On this date in 1986 the New York Mets won their second World Series championship.
 I was in New York City at the time and attended the ticker tape parade on the 28th.
 I attended that parade and had my photo taken on top of the World Trade Center on my 25th birthday.
 What a present that was!